-QBANK's average net interest margin, which is a measure of the difference between interest income on loans and investments and the cost of funds over the year, improved slightly from last year's 1.95% to 1.98%.
-This result was tempered by a sharply declining trend towards the end of the year.
-This trend was driven by a rapid increase in the bank's cost of funds and a large proportion of fixed-rate loans to Members.
-Rapidly increasing funding costs reflect the combination of Reserve Bank moves and the market response to the unwinding of government stimulus and funding programs from the pandemic.
+QBANK's average net interest margin, which is a measure of the difference between interest income on loans and investments and the cost of funds over the year, deteriorated markedly from last year's 1.98% to 1.76%.
+This result was driven by a rapid increase in the bank's cost of funds and a large proportion of low fixed-rate loans to Members.
+Rapidly increasing funding costs reflect the combination of Reserve Bank moves and the market distortions driven by the unwinding of government stimulus and funding programs from the pandemic response, as outlined above.